Cybersecurity / Networking

 troubleshooting and operational procedures.

-Network Fundamentals: Students will gain knowledge and skills required to implement a defined
+IT 2600 Network Fundamentals: Students will gain knowledge and skills required to implement a

-network architecture with basic network security.
-Furthermore, they will be able to configure, maintain,
+defined network architecture with basic network security.
+Furthermore, they will be able to configure,

-and troubleshoot network devices using appropriate network tools and understand the features and
+maintain, and troubleshoot network devices using appropriate network tools and understand the features

 Cyber Forensics: This course will cover the fundamentals of computer forensics and investigations.